Kutztown Golden Bears: Club Sports

-Men's Rugby
+Rugby

 Founded in 1984 by Andrew Lewis, the Kutztown Rugby Football Club represents Kutztown in college rugby competitions, and has been a member of USA Rugby since 1988.
 Gregg 'Doc' Jones has been the team's head coach since 1986.

 Kutztown plays in the East Conference of Division 1-A Rugby.
 There have been multiple tournament wins, international tours, and playoff appearances.
 In 2008, Kutztown advanced to the national quarterfinals, led by Marco Barnard who later went on to play for the U.S. national sevens team.
 In spring 2013, Kutztown reached the USA Rugby national playoff quarterfinals.

-Kutztown has also been successful in rugby sevens and in May, 2022, the Golden Bears captured their first Collegiate Rugby Championship Men's Premier Division national championship with a 17–12 victory over Dartmouth in New Orleans.
+Kutztown has also been successful in rugby sevens, and in May 2022, the Golden Bears captured their first Collegiate Rugby Championship Men's Premier Division national championship with a 17–12 victory over Dartmouth in New Orleans.
 In February 2012, Kutztown beat Missouri and Miami–Ohio en route to reaching the semifinals at the Las Vegas Invitational.
 Kutztown began the fall 2012 season ranked as the #1 team in college rugby sevens.
 Kutztown reached the semifinals of the 2013 Collegiate Rugby Championship, the highest profile competition in college rugby sevens, played at PPL Park in Philadelphia and broadcast live on NBC.
 Kutztown improved on their performance the following year, reaching the finals of the 2014 Collegiate Rugby Championship before losing to Cal 24–21.
 Kutztown has continued to see success in tournaments, including a national semifinals appearance in the 2019 Collegiate Rugby Championships, where they lost to eventual champion Lindenwood 30–12.